SaiNivedh26/Deepfake-Video-Detection-using-ResNeXt-50/README.md

 - [@Roshan T](https://github.com/Twinn-github09)

 ## Demo
-For the demonstration purpose we're going to Import an fake video and check whether our application detects it
+For the demonstration purpose, we're going to Import a fake video and check whether our application detects it

 https://github.com/SaiNivedh26/Team-Nooglers/assets/142657686/552961d7-8e3e-4f0c-8da7-3b2a38d40463